Videographer : Colin Mok

 various uses for tea boxes

-However, with the advent of corrugated cardboard and plastic containers, demand for tea boxes has been steadily declining.
-Combined with a lack of successors, Japanese tea box makers have been in decline.
+However, with the rise of cardboard and plastic containers, the demand for tea boxes has steadily declined.
+This, combined with a shortage of successors in the trade, has put traditional tea box makers at risk.

 the craftsman of Maeda box company